Knowledge base

 Prerequisites

-- Have a paid email plan (free plans are limited to Standard mode without the ability to create a filter to forward an email to another address, for example).
+- Have a paid email offer (free offers are limited to Standard mode without the possibility of creating a filter to forward an email to another email address, for example).

-- Have permission to manage the rules: if you had been invited to the Web app Mail Infomaniak (online service mail.infomaniak.com) to manage your address, it is possible that the Service Mail manager has revoked this right from their admin account.
+- Have permission to manage rules: if you had been invited to the Infomaniak Web Mail app (online service ksuite.infomaniak.com/mail) to manage your address, it is possible that the Mail Service manager has revoked this right from their admin account.

 To access the sorting filters for your Infomaniak mail: